Velocidex/velociraptor/VQL-LSP-DESIGN.md

   function itself.
 - Whole-document parse failures are mitigated with truncate-and-retry (see Hurdles): a bad line no longer hides diagnostics on either side of it.
-- Artifact names resolve against the global artifact repository (see Artifact store): `SELECT * FROM Artifact.Windows.Sys.Users()` no longer reports "Unknown plugin".
+- Artifact names resolve against the repository (see Artifact store):
+  `SELECT * FROM Artifact.Windows.Sys.Users()` no longer reports "Unknown plugin".
 Artifact parameters are validated against the artifact's declared parameters (e.g. `foo=1` on Windows.Sys.Users flags `foo` as unknown).
-- Unit tests in `vql/lsp/` (fake registry with a couple of plugins and functions) — 29 tests total: 10 diagnostic-engine tests (clean docs, unknown function/plugin/argument, artifact arguments, multiline positions, syntax errors, truncate-and-retry recovery), 6 server lifecycle tests (initialize capabilities, didOpen+pull, didChange updates, didClose clears, pull unknown doc, shutdown closes Done), 2 document-symbol tests, 5 hover tests, and 6 completion tests.
+- Unit tests in `vql/lsp/` (fake registry with a couple of plugins and functions) — 30 tests total: 10 diagnostic-engine tests (clean docs, unknown function/plugin/argument, artifact arguments, multiline positions, syntax errors, truncate-and-retry recovery), 6 server lifecycle tests (initialize capabilities, didOpen+pull, didChange updates, didClose clears, pull unknown doc, shutdown closes Done), 2 document-symbol tests, 5 hover tests, 6 completion tests, and 1 API-client registry test (`BuildRegistryFromAPIClient` with a gomock mock client).
 Run with `go test ./vql/lsp/`.
 - Document symbols implemented: `vfilter.Outline()` (new exported API in the vfilter repo) walks the unexported grammar AST and produces a hierarchical outline — LET variables, queries (named after their FROM